Johnlloyd17/CybersecurityThreatIntelligence/README.md

 If a tool-based module returns no results, check whether the local executable is installed and available on `PATH`, or configured in that module's settings.

-## Agent Behavior Expectations

-For Copilot or coding agents working in this repository:

-- Read existing patterns before changing architecture.
-- Prefer small, reviewable changes.
-- Keep public-repo safety in mind for every generated file.
-- Do not silently remove user work or unrelated changes.
-- Update tests when behavior changes.
-- Update docs when commands, service behavior, module support, or public setup expectations change.
-- Be honest about module status: implemented, tested, parity-tightened, and fully parity-verified are different states.